Healthy Diet During Exams: What Should You Eat To Study Better?

 2. Dark leafy green vegetables

-Remember how your mother was so strict on you having your vegetables when you were young?
+Remember how your mother was so strict about you having your vegetables when you were young?
 “If you don’t eat your vegetables, you will not have any dessert,” is a phrase some of us know all too well of.
-Well, it is probably because dark leafy green vegetables are a great source of essential vitamins such as vitamin K for generation of pathways in your brain.
+Well, it is probably because dark leafy green vegetables are a great source of essential vitamins such as vitamin K for the generation of pathways in your brain.
 Vitamin B6 and vitamin B12 helps improve memory and alertness, and antioxidants and nitrates.

 Examples include spinach, kale, broccoli, and chard just to mention a few of the common ones.